Treasury Department’s borrowing plans assume debt-limit deal

 WASHINGTON (AP) — The Treasury Department has unveiled plans to borrow $673 billion in the current quarter while employing emergency measures to keep the government from an unprecedented default on the national debt.

-The debt limithad been suspended for two years.
-That allowed the government to borrow as much as needed to pay bills and service the outstanding debt.
+The debt limit had been suspended for two years.
+That allowed the government to borrow as much as needed to pay bills and service its outstanding debt.
 But under legislation passed two years ago, the limit has gone back into effect at the level where the debt stood on Sunday — $28.4 trillion.

-Treasury Secretary Janet Yellen has said a failure to increase the debt limit would be catastrophic.
-She has begun taking emergency measures to keep the government from breaching the limit but those measures are expected to only last until this fall.
+Yellen has said a failure to increase the debt limit would be catastrophic.
+She has said the emergency measures to keep the government from breaching the limit are expected to only last until this fall.

+“I respectfully urge Congress to protect the full faith and credit of the United States by acting as soon as possible,” Yellen said in her letter Monday to congressional leaders.

+She explained that she would stop investing funds into the Civil Service Retirement and Disability Fund that are not immediately needed to pay benefits.
+She said that she would take similar actions with a Postal Service fund and the Government Securities Investment Fund.

 The $673 billion that the government plans to borrow this quarter is down from an estimate of $821 billion it made for the quarter back on May 3.
 The government borrowed $319 billion in the April-June quarter.